 About three thousand Acadian exiles eventually made their way to Louisiana.
 Like their ancestors, these exiles remained subsistence farmers, producing only enough material goods to survive.
 Within a few generations, however, a small number of young Acadians adopted the South’s plantation system and its brutal institution of slavery.
 By the 1810s, the Acadians had evolved from a single group of poor subsistence farmers into three distinct groups.
 First, there was a small group of wealthy, slave-owning cotton and sugar planters, who would later be called “genteel Acadians.”
 In addition, there was a small group of middle-class Acadians made up of farmers and artisans, including blacksmiths, carpenters, and bricklayers.
 Members of this group might own a few enslaved people but certainly not as many as planters.
 Finally, a very large number of Acadians continued to labor as subsistence farmers, largely without the assistance of enslaved persons (though these Acadians were known to sometimes rent enslaved laborers from other, wealthier landowners).

 Cajuns and the Civil War

 The American Civil War (1861–1865) brought destruction to southern Louisiana.
 Troops from both sides of the conflict marched back and forth through the region, seizing crops and livestock, burning bridges, and interrupting trade and commerce.
 In defeat, the South’s economy collapsed, casting many previously affluent Louisianans into poverty and reducing them to sharecroppers and tenant farmers.
 While these southern Louisianans had once viewed their poor Acadian neighbors with contempt, they now occupied the same impoverished social stratum.
 Barriers crumbled between the groups as they worked side-by-side in the fields.
 While Acadians began to marry non-Acadians soon after arriving in the colony, that intermarriage only now in the postwar period began to occur on a more rapid, widespread basis.
-Acadians and members of other ethnic groups–mainly the descendents of French, Spanish, and German immigrants–combined and evolved into a new ethnic group, albeit one still dominated, as some scholars assert, by a core Acadian identity.
+Acadians and members of those other ethnic groups—mainly Creole descendants of French, Spanish, and German immigrants—shortly evolved into a new ethnic group, albeit one still dominated, as some scholars assert, by a core Acadian identity.
 This new ethnic group was called Cajun.